Alvarez blasts Baker, Astros to World Series title vs Phils

-As Alvarez’s 450-foot blast in the sixth inning disappeared, Astros starter Framber Valdez jumped and wildly screamed in the dugout as fans in the crowd of 42,948 went into a frenzy waving their orange rally towels.
+Alvarez blasted a three-run drive in the sixth inning immediately after Phillies starter Zack Wheeler was pulled with a 1-0 lead.
+As Alvarez’s 450-foot drive disappeared, Astros starter Framber Valdez jumped and wildly screamed in the dugout as fans in the crowd of 42,948 went into a frenzy waving their orange rally towels.

+“When I was rounding second base, I felt the whole stadium moving,” Alvarez said through a translator.

-The 73-year-old Baker, who had been to the World Series twice before as a skipper, is the oldest championship manager.
+The 73-year-old Baker, who had been to the World Series twice before as a skipper, is the oldest championship manager in any of the four major North American sports.
+It came 20 years after a near-miss, when came within five outs of winning the championship while guiding the San Francisco Giants.

+“What’s next?
+I said if I win one, I want to win two,” Baker said afterward.

 Houston’s coaching and training staffs circled around Baker after Nick Castellanos flied out to end it, jumping up and down, and chanting “Dusty!
 Dusty!
 Dusty!” in the dugout before they joined the players on the field.

+Astros rookie shortstop Jeremy Peña was the World Series MVP after getting another key hit, a single to set up Alvarez’s drive.

+The 25-year-old star born in the Dominican Republic also won a Gold Glove award and AL Championship Series MVP — Peña is the first hitter to win those three awards in a career, and he did it all in his first season, per OptaSTATS.

-Alvarez’s homer cleared the batter’s eye in straightaway center, the backdrop that extends 40 feet above the field, and made it 3-1.
+Alvarez’s homer cleared the batter’s eye in straightaway center, the backdrop that extends 40 feet above the field.
 It was the first time the Cuban slugger connected since the first two games this postseason.

+“This time what I did, I just tried to stay a little bit calm, select a good pitch to swing at,” he said.
+“And that’s what I did.”

 Valdez earned his second win of this Series.
 He had been in the dugout only a few minutes after throwing his 93rd and final pitch while striking out nine over six innings.